Back to Guides

 What Is Image Performance in UX?

-Image performance in UX refers to how efficiently images are delivered, rendered, and displayed during a user’s interaction with a website.
-It is not only about file size, but also about timing, responsiveness, and visual stability.
+Image performance in UX refers to how efficiently images are delivered, rendered, and displayed during a user's interaction with a website.
+It is not only about file size — it also encompasses timing, responsiveness, and visual stability.

 Image Performance UX vs Perceived Speed